Richkpa/LightUP-Energy_AzureCloud_Lab/README.md

 **Data Leakage & Cost Overruns.**
 Implementing firewall rules on the storage account ensures only the Grid-Prod VNet can access sensor data.
 Archive tiers prevent massive bills from "cold" log data.

-### Screenshot Proof

-- A screenshot of the *Lifecycle Management* rule list.
-- The *Networking* tab of the storage account shows restricted "Selected Networks" access.

----

 ## Lab 4: Deploy and Manage Azure Compute Resources